skip to content

 Our industry associations and economic development entities are all actively working to support and grow the state’s robust life science sector.

-• One Discovery DriveIn 2020, Medical Alley companies raised over $1 billion, showing the strength of the ecosystem.
+• One Discovery DriveIn 2023, Medical Alley companies secured $1.57 billion, showing the strength of the ecosystem.

 • Destination Medical Center (DMC) is an initiative to position Rochester, Minn., as the world’s premier destination for health and wellness – attracting people and investment opportunities.
 It is a unique, $5.6 billion, 20-year economic development initiative – with Mayo Clinic at its heart – that aims to make Rochester even more of a global health care hub.